 A PhD in Neuroscience could enable students to research closely with a faculty advisor to study things such as the neurobiology of motivation or visual memory.
 Students might apply to one of the psychology departments in which they want to receive their PhD, or take part in an interdisciplinary program.
-Areas of research could include behavioral or cognitive neuroscience, developmental psychology, quantitative of social psychology.
-Within each area, there could be active faculty research interests which might align with a students’ personal goals.
+Areas of research could include behavioral or cognitive neuroscience, developmental psychology, and quantitative or social psychology.
+Within each area, there could be active faculty research interests that might align with a students’ personal goals.

 A PhD in Physics might include theory and experimental research.
 Students might focus their degree in several areas (dependent on school).
-These might include photonics and plasmonics, renewable energy materials, biological physics and topological materials.
+These might include photonics and plasmonics, renewable energy materials, biological physics, and topological materials.

 Students often first take graduate level courses in topics such as classical mechanics, statistical physics, quantum mechanics, mathematical physics and electromagnetic theory.
 Once a candidate has passed the comprehensive exam, they submit a research proposal.